List of Stranger Things characters: Mind Flayer

-Introduced in the second season as a malevolent semi-corporeal entity that resides in the parallel dimension known as the Upside Down, where every living thing in that reality serves as an extension of the Mind Flayer's hive mind and acts on the entity's desire to spread itself to Earth.
-The events of the first season allowed the Mind Flayer to terraform Hawkins secretly through Will Byers, who was infected during his time in the Upside Down and had unknowingly brought incubated Demogorgons with him.
+The Mind Flayer is a malevolent semi-corporeal entity that resides in the parallel dimension known as the Upside Down.
+Henry Creel (Vecna) discovered the entity as a formless mass in the Upside Down (after being sent there by Eleven) and morphed it into its spider-like appearance, owing to his childhood fascination with black widow spiders.
+Through the Mind Flayer, every living thing in the Upside Down serves as an extension of its mind and acts on its desire to spread that reality to Earth.
+According to Dustin Henderson, the Mind Flayer could be millions of years old.
+It is unclear whether it was already sentient before it was discovered by Henry Creel.

-In the second season, the Mind Flayer's existence was revealed as it implanted a piece of itself into Will through visions, while using adolescent Demogorgons to eliminate anyone who interfered in the terraforming.
-While the others managed to close the gate to sever the Mind Flayer's foothold, its ethereal fragment took refuge at Brimborn Steel Works after being "exorcised" from Will.
-During the events of season three, a new Gate opened by Russians allowed the Mind Flayer to have its isolated fragment create an organic vessel by infecting and possessing living beings and absorbing their entire biomass.
+The Mind Flayer's existence was revealed as it implanted a piece of itself into Will after his time in the Upside Down.
+The original gate spread beneath Hawkins Lab, and the Mind Flayer directed adolescent demogorgons (or "demodogs") to guard a tunnel system branching beneath Hawkins.
+While Eleven managed to close the gate to sever the Mind Flayer's foothold, an ethereal fragment took refuge at Brimborn Steel Works after being "exorcised" from Will.
+A year later a new Gate opened by invading Russians allowed the Mind Flayer to awaken and possess rats and eventually humans, having most of its hosts ingest toxic chemicals and fertilizer so their biomass could be used as raw materials for the Mind Flayer to create a proxy body in the shape of its full entity, to act through in its attempt to kill Eleven.
 The Mind Flayer nearly succeeded in killing Eleven, only to lose its foothold when Joyce and Hopper infiltrated the secret Russian laboratory and closed the new gate.

-In the fourth season, the Mind Flayer is revealed to have been shaped and controlled by Henry Creel (Vecna), who discovered the entity as a formless mass in the Upside Down (after being sent there by Eleven) and morphed it into its spider-like appearance, owing to his childhood fascination with black widows.
-Hopper, Joyce, and Murray discover another fragment of the Mind Flayer inside a Russian research facility in Kamchatka, where it eventually breaks free and animates the other Demogorgons inside the facility.
+Hopper, Joyce, and Murray discover another fragment of the Mind Flayer inside a Russian research facility in Kamchatka, where it eventually breaks free and animates the dormant demogorgons inside the facility.
 Hopper and Murray manage to kill the remaining creatures.